omerdurukankilic/entity_linking/README.md

-# entity_linking
+# Entity Linking
-Linking food items to their USDA portions database counterparts using cosine similarity.
+Linking recipe ingredients to their USDA portions database counterparts using cosine similarity.
 Normalizing items' units to grams.

+## Files